About Us

 Lab Staff

-The Lab Staff are the main drivers of activities in the lab.
-They maintain and support student projects, infrastructure, the physical Lab space, the Lab’s researchers and provide community care.
+The Lab Staff are the main drivers of activities, workshops and events in the lab.
+They provide support for students and researchers affiliated with the lab, maintain the physical lab space and provide community care.

 Marisa Cohn